AAM77/Flatiron_Code_Challenger_Group/README.md

 Then, once the commits have been finalized and approved, they will get merged with the master branch.

-## How to Use
+### How to Collaborate

-1. Make the updates to a new branch.
+1. Fork & Make the updates to a new branch.
 Include the date in its title.

 2. Copy and paste the mon_date_year folder.